openmarmot/twe/README.md

 ### Controls
 - '~' opens/closes debug menu (spawn zombies!)
 - 'w/s/a/d' movement
-- left click on a gun or vehicle to open context menu
+- left click on a object to open context menu
 - 'esc' to exit menu
 - 'f' to fire weapon (if you have one)
+- 'g' throw grenade (if you have one)

 ### License / Whatever